OngOngoing/219351_Webapp_homework/project/README.md

 ![alt text](img/issue1.png "Issue 1")
 (Already configured the name `hadoop-master` to specific ip in `etc/hosts` and `hdfs` service is already started)
 ![alt text](img/issue2.png "Issue 2")
-(`ConnetionException` issue when trying to run pig in map-reduce mode)
+(ERROR when trying to run pig in map-reduce mode)